ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 ### The `standalone` flag and component `imports`

 Components, directives, and pipes can now be marked as `standalone: true`.
-Angular classes marked as standalone do not need to be declared in an `NgModule` (the Angular compiler will report an error if you try).
+Angular Classicclasses marked as standalone do not need to be declared in an `NgModule` (the Angular Classiccompiler will report an error if you try).

 Standalone components specify their dependencies directly instead of getting them through `NgModule`s.
 For example, if `PhotoGalleryComponent` is a standalone component, it can directly import another standalone component `ImageGridComponent`: